-Here's some general information for all Engineering students:
+Here is some general information for all Engineering students:

-- Engineering freshmen have chosen a major in the Whiting School of Engineering during their application.
-Students can confirm that choice on their Advising Profile or make a new choice (students cannot switch into the BME major).

-- For guidance on selecting courses for the major and working
+- First-year Engineering students choose a major in the Whiting School of Engineering when they apply.
+Students can confirm that choice on the New Student Advising Form or make a new choice (students cannot switch into the Biomedical Engineering major). - For guidance on selecting courses, refer to the WSE Academic Advising webpage.
+The Engineering 101 section shares sample schedules for each major.
+Engineering students can take between 12 and 18.5 credits in the first semester.

-with your faculty or departmental advisor, see the booklet

-Engineering 101

-You should follow the suggested schedule in

-Engineering 101

-for your chosen major even if your major for

-now is "Undecided Engineering."

-- Engineering students are permitted to take between 12 and 18.5 credits in the first semester.
 You may not register for more than 18.5 credits.
-The 0.5 credit is in place to accommodate a foreign language course, which sometimes carries 3.5 or 4.5 credits.
-First-year engineering students attempt an average of 16

-credits in the fall semester.
+The 0.5 credit is in place to accommodate foreign language courses, which may carry 3.5 or 4.5 credits.
+First-year engineering students attempt an average of 16 credits in the fall semester.
 Students must be registered for at least 12 credits to be full-time status.

-- All engineering students will be taking classes in both the School of Arts and Sciences (math, chemistry, physics, etc.) and in the School of Engineering. - For information on Advanced Placement credit, mathematics, and language placement, see the appropriate sections in this Guide. - Physics at Hopkins is calculus-based.
-If you did not take calculus in high school, you should consult with an Engineering professional academic advisor before registering for General Physics I at Hopkins. - All engineering students are encouraged (or required depending on major) to take an introductory engineering course during the first year.
-Check the Engineering 101 guide for more information on the intro engineering course for your major.
+- All engineering students must register for a First-Year Seminar (FYS) course in the fall or spring of their initial year at JHU.
+This course can be discussion-based or design-based and will be 2-3 credits. - All engineering students will enroll in courses in both the School of Arts & Sciences (i.e., math, chemistry, physics, etc.) and in the School of Engineering. - For information on exam credit, mathematics placement, and language placement, see the appropriate sections in this Guide. - The General Physics course at Hopkins is calculus-based.
+If you did not take calculus in high school, you should consult with an Engineering professional academic advisor before registering for General Physics I.